10 Neuroscience Summer Programs for High School Students

 5. Lumiere Research Scholar Program - Neuroscience Track

-Application deadline: four cohorts throughout the year, applications due in February, May, September, and December, apply here.
+Application deadline: four cohorts throughout the year, applications due in February, May, September, and December, you can find the application form here.

 Eligibility: All high school students may apply.